gsavidge/CompareMe/readme.txt

-This can be used to add any information that is deemed fit.
+This can be used to add any information that is deemed fit!
+Editing to commit.